 Airports and Sea Ports

-In an effort to improve competitiveness and create more and ‘better jobs’, the bill will also be allocating a significant amount of money to Airports and Sea Ports around the nation.
+To improve competitiveness and create more and ‘better jobs’, the bill will also be allocating a significant amount of money to Airports and Sea Ports around the nation.

 The administration is assuming that rail will play a central role in the transportation of Americans in the future. $66 billion will be invested into rail funding to eliminate Amtrak maintenance, modernize the Northeast Corridor, and bring rail service to more areas.
 This is the largest investment into passenger rail since Amtrak’s creation, 50 years ago.